Rudy0/pitchperfectapp/README.md

 ## Description

-Record sounds and plays back with different effects.
+Record sounds and plays them back with different effects.
+Udacity project build during iOS Developer Nanodegree.
+Icons and a basic structure was provided by Udacity.

 ![](pitchperfect.png)
 ### Features

+- Record sounds using mic
--
+- PlayBack with various effects

 ### How to use ?